nuxeo-sandbox/nuxeo-gmail/README.md

 # Nuxeo Gmail Addon

 This Nuxeo Gmail Addon lets the Gmail user:
-- Browse its files on a given Nuxeo repository
-- Drag and drop those files as attachment for its emails

 - Push attachments from emails to Nuxeo

-## Before you begin
+- Display information from Nuxeo links in email
+- Browse and attach any document to emails

+## How to take over

 If you're new to add-on development or Apps Script, try the [quickstart][quickstart] before proceeding.